celery/celery/docs/reference/celery.rst

     .. method:: Celery.now()

-        Returns the current time and date as a :class:`~datetime.datetime` object.
+        Return the current time and date as a :class:`~datetime.datetime` object.

     .. method:: Celery.set_current()